Jul 12, 2015 Print this article

 As part of the broader socialist movement, progressive education “reformers” see education as a useful means to build a socialist society, making it more egalitarian, atheistic, and centrally controlled.
 They see the influence of Christianity – as well as the family, tradition, and Christian culture – as the greatest obstacles to this end.
 According to the Left, education should serve to inoculate a child from these supposedly destructive influences, freeing him to embrace his true role, that of a cog, a worker, and a faceless member of the masses -- or, as the Common Core architects would say, a member of the “twenty-first century global economy.”

-From the Enlightenment to the French Revolution: The Roots of Progressive Education
+The Roots of Progressive Education

 Common Core is the offspring of a long line of Revolutionary education “reformers.”
 Its roots can be found in the Enlightenment, the philosophical movement that spread throughout Europe in the 18th Century.
 Although it covered a vast range of topics and contained differing and often contradictory schools of thought (and degrees of radicalism) its philosophers generally advocated the following ideas: